sysgears/apollo-universal-starter-kit/README.md

 yarn watch
 ```

-The server applications will be running on [http://localhost:3000], while the client application will be running on
+The server application will be running on [http://localhost:3000], while the client application will be running on
 [http://localhost:8080].
 The terminal will tell your the exact ports.

 For more information about running this starter kit for mobile development or Docker, consult the [Getting Started]